neves/search-analytics/README.md

 - The query is stored by it's md5 hash, so the lookup is faster
 - The hit increment is done atomically
 - TODO: Enqueue the database updates for fast user return

+# Improvements

+- Update the analytics in real time using Action Cable